sjsaug/digit-recognizer-neural-net/README.md

     - pandas
     - matplotlib
 2. Specify your desired training iterations and alpha (default is **(1000, 0.001)**).
     - *NOTE : Recommended to only change iterations.
-Higher iterations will equal higher accuracy*.
+Higher iterations will equal higher accuracy. <br/>On 1k iterations we get 74% accuracy*
 3. To start training, run `python3 main.py` in your project directory.
 4. Done!
 Project will auto test after training is complete.